 Custom dashboard development

-How I scope the dashboard
+How I build the operating view

-What belongs on the first version
+What belongs on day one

 • Manual reporting hours

-• Stale tasks or overdue follow-ups
+• Stale tasks or overdue process steps

 • Unreviewed exceptions